Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 "The virus cannot be eliminated," an article for The Conversation reads.

-"The message to South Africa must be clear: It is not going to be spared deaths from Covid-19."
+"The message to South Africa must be clear: it is not going to be spared deaths from Covid-19."

 The group of authors suggested South Africa plan to mitigate the effects of the pandemic – rather than rule the virus out completely – for at least two years, or until a vaccine becomes available.